thehabes/GeoreferencePrototype/allmaps-reviews/dec-2024-annotation-review.md

 }
 ```

-Though noy techincally an error, you will want to be careful of this in IIIF scenarios.
+Though not techincally an error, you will want to be careful of this in IIIF scenarios.
 It can trick a viewer that has not been coded to negotiate between `id` and `@id`.

+### `allmaps` property as a foreign member
 Noting that the `allmaps` property is technically a foreign member, as it is not described by "http://iiif.io/api/extension/georef/1/context.json".
 This is not a problem, but consider noting it as a foreign member via the `_` convention, like `_allmaps`.
 It would be wise to include a context for this property, but it is not required.
 ```
 "allmaps":{